MOONYROS/VUT-ISS-project/README.md

 # VUT-ISS-project (2022/2023)

-Main goal of this project was to create graphs (for Fourier transformation, etc.) and to create a song using using `python` and a single `.waw` file.
-So that meant splitting the sounds as midis, storing them and then being able to recreate the song using included text file to recognize midi sounds.
+Main goal of this project was to create graphs (for Fourier transformation, etc.) and to create a song using `python` and a single `.waw` file.
+That meant splitting the sounds as MIDIs, storing them and then being able to recreate the song using included text file to recognize midi sounds.

 ## How to run it